mkathiravan/JenkinsProject/README.md

  ## Install Delivery Plugin -> Code Commt ->  Build -> Test -> Release -> Deploy/Deliver

    Pipeline is a suite of Jenkins features, installed as plugins, which enable implementing and integrating continuous delivery pipeline into Jenkins.

+   Jenkins provides 2 ways of developing pipeline code : Scripted and Declarative.

+  Scripted Pipeline: It is based on groovy script as their domain specific language.
+One or more nodes blocks does the core work throughout the entire pipeline.

+  Pipeline is a user-defined model of a CD pipeline.
+A pipeline’s code defines your entire build process, which typically includes stages for building an application, testing it     and delivering it.
+Also a pipeline block is a key part of Declarative pipeline syntax.

+  ## Node
+  A node is a machine which is the part of Jenkins environment and is capable for executing pipeline.
+Also a node block is a key part of Scripted Pipeline syntax.

+  ## Stage
+  A stage block defines a conceptually distinct subset of tasks performed through the entire pipeline( e.g.: Build, Test, Deploy stages) which is used many plugins to visualise or   present Jenkins Pipeline status.

+ ## Step
+ A singe task.
+Fundamentally a steps tells Jenkins what do to at a particular point of time.

 <img width="1440" alt="Screen Shot 2021-06-10 at 9 05 50 AM" src="https://user-images.githubusercontent.com/39657409/121471476-6090f480-c9dd-11eb-955f-3add6b26554e.png">
 <img width="1437" alt="Screen Shot 2021-06-10 at 11 12 45 AM" src="https://user-images.githubusercontent.com/39657409/121471576-903ffc80-c9dd-11eb-8365-07a36e919637.png">